merely-useful/py-rse/index.md

 while things of low importance that require a lot of effort should not.
 The team must still make hard decisions, though:

--   Should a a single large high-priority item be done, or should several smaller low-priority items be tackled instead?
+-   Should a single large high-priority item be done, or should several smaller low-priority items be tackled instead?
 -   What should be done about medium-priority items that keep being put off?